Saturday, May 13, 2017

 Mission San Luis Obispo de Tolosa was founded 1 September 1772 (5th in order) by Saint Junípero Serra.
 The mission is named for Saint Luis, Bishop of Toulouse.
 The Native American name for the region was Tishlini.
 The mission is the halfway point in the chain and is often called the “Prince of Missions.”
 Because of flaming arrows, the mission was built with tiles; the first roof tiles made in California.
 In the late 1800’s the mission was remodeled as a parish church; a New England steeple was even added.
 The steeple was removed and the mission restored in 1934.

 We enter from the back. for once there isn't an entrance fee and there is a lovely gift shop.
-There is much parking space so you may have to find a metered spot on a surrounding street.
+There isn't much parking space so you may have to find a metered spot on a surrounding street.

 We then tour the museum which is well done outlining the history of the area.